 Equity, Representation, and Rejection: Artists and cultural workers face complex personal and systemic issues every day.

 From unconscious bias in curation to mid-career failure, The Field is committed to unpacking these issues with thoughtful research, transparent analysis, and provocative live events that push for change, growth, and action.
-Browse our programs below, and sign up for our mailing list for updates.
+Browse our programs below, and join our mailing list for updates.

-- I Hate Your Work An interactive event that examines unconscious bias and racism in judging artists’ work.
+- I Hate Your Work Returning in 2018 An interactive event that examines unconscious bias and racism in judging artists’ work.

-- to fail and fail big (published 2013) Are you afraid to fail?
+- to fail and fail big 2013 Publication Are you afraid to fail?
 How do you define creative success?
 The Field interviewed five successful mid-career artists and 15+ creative leaders about success, failure and the impact of privilege on their careers.
 Read our free e-book here.

 - Economic Revitalization for Performing Artists 2008-2012 Are there new ways to make money in the arts?
 Or is the system broken and stale?
 Follow four artists as they experiment with radical ways to make more money for their work.
 Read our 2010 e-book here.